 In the end Germany might only have two choices:

-a) Stay in the Euro and accept the risk that it could have to play a significant role in funding the debts of struggling economies, such as Greece, Italy and Spain.
+- Stay in the euro and accept the risk that it could have to play a significant role in funding the debts of struggling economies, such as Greece, Italy and Spain

-b) Leave the Euro and face the consequences.
+- Leave the euro and face the consequences

 The cost of leaving – or staying

 If Germany leaves the euro, some economists predict that the value of the currency would fall by as much as 50%.
 The mark, on the other hand, would rise significantly against the euro.

 This might not be what German industry wants, however.
 The country’s exports would immediately become more expensive, which would have a negative effect on the balance of trade with the rest of the world.
 Cheaper imports would put additional pressure on domestic manufacturing industries.

 Loans to other countries, granted in euros, would also immediately drop in value, meaning Germany could, in real terms, get back considerably less than their original value.

 If countries such as Spain, Italy and Greece remained in the EU, it would mean their products and services would immediately become cheaper relative to those of their German counterparts, which would have the effect of stimulating their economies.

 Germany’s departure could be a goldmine of opportunities for traders.
 The scenario we saw in the chart below, between the end of October last year and the middle of January this year, would most likely continue.